 The American Academy of Pediatrics (AAP) wants emergency contraception to be more accessible to young teens.
 The group released a policy statement on Nov.
 25 suggesting that doctors not only write prescriptions for it, but also take preemptive measures to make it easier for teens to use.

-, but younger teens need a prescription if they can access it at all.
-The AAP argues that if sexually active teens already have this prescription in advance, they will be that much more likely to use it within the appropriate time frame to prevent unplanned pregnancy
+Emergency contraception pills, sometimes referred to as Plan B, can safely prevent pregnancy if they are taken within 24 hours of unprotected sex.
+Under the current federal policy, emergency contraception is available without a prescription for girls 17 and older and boys 18 and older, but younger teens need a prescription if they can access it at all.
+The AAP argues that if sexually active teens already have this prescription in advance, they will be that much more likely to use it within the appropriate time frame to prevent unplanned pregnancy.

 "These methods are absolutely not an abortion," Breuner said.
 They prevent pregnancies by blocking fertilization.